Kendall's Tau is a correlation coefficient and is thus a measure of the relationship between two variables.

 Difference Kendall's Tau and Pearson Correlation

 In contrast to the Pearson correlation, the Kendall's rank correlation is a non-parametric test procedure.
-For the calculation of Kendall's tau, the data do not have to be normally distributed and the two variables only have to have an ordinal scale level.
+For the calculation of Kendall's tau, the data must not be normally distributed and the two variables must only have an ordinal scale level.

 Difference Kendall's Tau and Spearman Rank Correlation

 Exactly the same is true for Spearman rank correlation, right?
 That's right!
 The Kendall's tau is very similar to Spearman's rank correlation coefficient.

 However, Kendall's Tau should be preferred over Spearman's correlation when there is very little data and many rank ties!

 Calculate Kendall's Tau